maxmagee/chick-fil-a/README.md

+# Note

+Chick-fil-A completely re-designed their application while I was in the middle of my replication implementation.
+As a result, I'm freezing work on this repo and starting fresh here: [Chicken](https://github.com/maxmagee/chicken)

+I will likely re-visit this and create some sort of demo page to illustrate the work I was able to accomplish, but for now I'm moving on to the new version.

 # Chick-fil-A

 The goal of this project is to replicate the existing [Chick-fil-A One](https://itunes.apple.com/us/app/chick-fil-a/id488818252?mt=8) mobile application using React Native.
 This project is designed to illustrate my capabilities as a React Native developer to potential employers.